Peleliu: Guernica of Paradise: Peleliu Gaiden

-Anime
+Anime film

-In April 2021, it was announced at the end of the manga's final chapter that the series will receive an anime adaptation.
+In April 2021, it was announced at the end of the manga's final chapter that the series would receive an anime adaptation.
+In January 2025, it was later confirmed that it would be a film adaptation.
+The film is produced by Shin-Ei Animation and Fugaku and directed by Gorō Kuji, with the screenplay written by Junji Nishimura and series creator Takeda, characters designed by Ryōji Nakamori, and music composed by Kenji Kawai.
+The film is distributed by Toei Company and is set to premiere in Japanese theaters on December 5, 2025.
+The film's theme song is "Kiseki no Yō na Koto" (奇跡のようなこと), performed by Mone Kamishiraishi.

 Reception

 Peleliu: Guernica of Paradise was one of the Manga division's Jury Selections at the 20th and 21st Japan Media Arts Festival in 2017 and 2018.
-The series was ranked at #12 in the 2018 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
+The series ranked twelfth in the 2018 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 The series also won the Excellence Award at the 46th Japan Cartoonists Association Awards.
 In 2021, it was nominated for the 25th Tezuka Osamu Cultural Prize and was ranked at #9 in the 2021 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 The manga was again nominated for the 26th Tezuka Osamu Cultural Prize in 2022.